Odawara Domain: Ogino-Yamanaka Domain

 Ogino-Yamanaka Domain was a subsidiary domain of Odawara Domain, established in 1783 when Ōkubo Norinobu, relocated his jin'ya from Matsunaga Domain in Suruga Province what is now Numazu, Shizuoka to Sagami Province in what is now part of Atsugi, Kanagawa.
 Matsunaga Domain had been created in 1698 for Ōkubo Norihiro, the younger son of Ōkubo Tadatomo.
-The domain had holding scatted across Sagami, Suzuga and Izu provinces.
+The domain had holdings scattered across Sagami, Suzuga and Izu provinces.
 During the Bakumatsu period, the domain was assigned to guard Kofu Castle in Kai Province.
 In 1867, while most of the samurai were still in Kofu, anti-Tokugawa partisans burned the jin’ya of the domain to the ground.
 After the Meiji restoration, in 1871, with the abolition of the han system, the domain became Ogino-Yamanaka Prefecture, which was merged into Kanagawa Prefecture in 1876.